 The Basics: Overview

 Young children need to go to the doctor or nurse for a “well-child visit” 7 times between ages 1 and 4.

-A well-child visit is when you take your child to the doctor for a full checkup to make sure they’re healthy and developing normally.
+A well-child visit is when you take your child to the doctor to make sure they’re healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
 You’ll also have a chance to ask questions about things like your child’s behavior, eating habits, and sleeping habits.